 1. Make Sure Your SSL Certificate Works (HTTPS)

+Many good web hosts will take care of setting up an SSL certificate for you.
 If not, you can use a service such as Let’s Encrypt to generate a free certificate and set it up manually.

 However, keep in mind that some websites require different types of certificates, in which case, you might need to purchase one.
 In either case, you’ll want to get your certificate up from the get-go.